-The AAPD strongly believes that only the dentist providing the oral health care for the patient can determine the medical indication and justification for treatment in these cases.
+The AAPD strongly believes that the dentist providing the oral health care for the patient determines the medical indication and justification for treatment in these cases.

-The AAPD encourages the insurance industry to:
+The AAPD encourages third party payors to:

-- recognize that malformed and missing teeth and resultant anomalies of facial development seen in orofacial anomalies are congenital defects, just as the congenital absence of other body parts; - include oral health care services, such as initial appliance construction, periodic examinations, and replacement of appliances, related to these facial and dental anomalies as benefits of health insurance without discrimination between the medical and dental nature of the congenital defect; - 3. end arbitrary and unfair refusal of reimbursement for oral health care services related to these facial and dental anomalies; - regularly consult the AAPD with respect to the development of benefit plans that best serve the oral health interests of infants, children, and adolescents with craniofacial anomalies.
+- recognize that malformed and missing teeth and resultant anomalies of facial development seen in orofacial anomalies are congenital defects, just as the congenital absence of other body parts, requiring care over the lifetime of the patient; - 2. include oral health care services related to these facial and dental anomalies as benefits of health insurance without discrimination between the medical and dental nature of the congenital defect.
+These services, optimally provided by the craniofacial team, include, but are not limited to, initial appliance construction, periodic examinations, and replacement of appliances; - 3. end arbitrary and unfair refusal of compensation for oral health care services related to these facial and dental anomalies; - 4. regularly consult the AAPD with respect to the development of benefit plans that best serve the oral health interests of infants, children, and adolescents with craniofacial anomalies.